zarf-dev/proposals/0021-zarf-values/README.md

 The proposed solution is to add a new `values` global field to the Zarf package configuration that will accept a list of values files to serve as package defaults as well as an optional schema file for validating the values provided.
 These fields would follow existing Zarf compose conventions and would map into Helm charts with a new optional `values` field under `charts`.
 This `values` field accepts a list of objects, each with a required `sourcePath` and `targetPath`.

-Every `sourcePath`, `targetPath`, `enabledPath`, and `setValues.path` uses the same Zarf Values path syntax.
+Every `sourcePath`, `targetPath`, and `setValues.path` uses the same Zarf Values path syntax.
 Paths start with `.`, use `.` for the root, and support exact map keys, quoted keys, and non-negative list indexes, such as `.resources.limits`, `.labels["app.kubernetes.io/name"]`, and `.addresses[0]`.
 They do not include filters, wildcards, or other expressions.
 Reads do not mutate Values; writes create missing maps and extend lists with `null` values, but fail when an existing value has an incompatible type.

 The Zarf configuration itself would also change to allow Go templating of values in Zarf actions instead of being injected into the environment like Zarf Variables are today.
 Zarf `files` and `manifests` would optionally allow Go templating to be able to take advantage of values as well.

-Zarf `charts` and `manifests` would also accept a `valuesFrom` list that maps data from live Kubernetes resources into the Values used to render that chart or manifest.
-This provides a structured alternative to reading the resource in an action and passing command output through `setValues`.
+Zarf would also expose a Helm-compatible `lookup` function anywhere it evaluates Go templates, including actions, manifests, chart values files, and files.
+This would match Helm's native `lookup` function with the same interface.

 To set these values new `package.[deploy|remove].values` configuration options would be added to the Viper config and a new `-f`/`--values` flag would be added to the CLI to allow values files to be specified on `zarf package deploy`, `zarf package remove` and `zarf dev deploy`.
 For now, the `--set` flag would remain as it is for Zarf Variables though eventually we may want to deprecate it and align to the [Helm `--set` syntax](https://helm.sh/docs/intro/using_helm/#the-format-and-limitations-of---set) with the values specified setting Zarf Values instead of Zarf Variables.
 Zarf `actions` would also add a new `setValues` field that would allow setting values from an action similar to `setVariables`.